alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     Set-EntraUserManager -ObjectId 'aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb' -RefObjectId 'bbbbbbbb-1111-2222-3333-cccccccccccc'
     ```

+   This example sets the user identified with the `ObjectId` to manager identified by `RefObjectId`.

 ### Upload or retrieve a photo for the user

 1. Upload a photo for a user.